ScriptKiddie404/graph-arduino-output-in-real-time/README.md

 The main idea it's generate random numbers in the Arduino board, after that display that numbers in real time in the browser through chart chaning in real-time.

-I just code everything in index.js (server side) because it's a small script, but, obviously can be refactored in some specific architechture.
+I just code everything in index.js (server side) because it's a small script, but, obviously can be refactored in some specific architecture.

 Feel free to take whatever you want my friends :)